hector-walker6kqj/notes/README.md

 # 2023-11-30
 - "Today's programming wisdom is to write code that is not only functional but also maintainable and readable.
 Invest time in proper documentation, use meaningful variable names, and follow consistent coding conventions.
 Remember, code is read more often than it is written, so make it easy for others (and your future self) to understand."

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's important to first write clear, understandable code that meets requirements, and only optimize when profiling identifies bottlenecks.